 Your child just needs basic tools: pencil, scissors, glue, crayons or colored pencils.
 There are links to “materials needed” lists at the top of each course page.
 I talk about putting something in your “Bible notebook” or something similar.
 I have all of my child’s work in one binder.
 I have dividers for English, History, Science, Math, Other.
 They need to keep their papers somewhere.
 My oldest has composition notebooks for a few subjects.
 They will need to write things in their “notebooks” sometimes, which can just be lined paper or notebooking pages in their binders.
 Use separate binders, keep it all together, whatever, just keep it organized so that they can find their work.

 The grade “levels” cover math, English, computer and “thinking.”
-English covers reading, spelling, vocabulary, grammar, creative and non-fiction writing.
+Reading covers reading and vocabulary.
+Language Arts covers spelling, grammar, creative and non-fiction writing.
+Sometimes the children are prompted to read something before an audience to practice speaking.
 I would say not all years are equal in their devotion to spelling, vocabulary and grammar.
 Spelling is covered the least.
 There is no weekly spelling list.
 That’s not how I do things.
 They learn phonics and do copy work and when they are older, I just visit it from time to time.
 Vocabulary comes from the books they are reading.
 Again, it’s not a weekly list or something.
 It’s just here and there as we come across great words in our reading.
 Grammar follows more of a guideline.
 Each year I introduce a part of speech and review the others.
 They also work on sentence structure each year, getting more and more complex as they get older.
 Capitalization and punctuation is also done each year to varying degrees.

 The program years are split into two levels.
 Level L is the lower level for grade levels one through four.
 Level M is the middle level for grade levels five through eight.
 The high school courses are housed at allinonehighschool.com.